alisnic/builder.js/README.md

 xml.toString() #=> "<foo><bar>one</bar><bar>two</bar></foo>"
 ```

-Using Builder as a templating langugage:
+Using Builder as a templating language:

 ```coffee
 renderTodos = (list)->